opyate/ye-olde-opyate.github.io/about/resume/pollarizeme/index.md

 # My work with pollarize.me

-Pollarize is a decision making platform that makes it quicker and easier for you to query your friends across multiple social networks and gather their responses into one concise answer.
-I co-founded pollarize at Startup Weekend London, March 2012, which we won.
-Shortly after, we were accepted into Wayra UK, whom gave us enough money to work on releasing pollarize on iOS and web in December 2012.
+*Pollarize* is a decision-making platform that makes it quicker and easier for you to query your friends across multiple social networks and gather their responses into one concise answer.
+I co-founded *pollarize* at Startup Weekend London, March 2012, which we won.
+Shortly after, we were accepted into Wayra UK, whom gave us enough money to work on releasing *pollarize* on iOS and web in December 2012.
 Sadly, we have since run out of cash and have failed to secure more funding.
 This article is a retrospective.

 ## Startup weekend